clararabello/meau_app/README.md

-# first_project
+# Meau

-A new Flutter application.
+A pet adoption and helping Flutter application.

 ## Getting Started